Sacrament (LDS Church)

 In the Church of Jesus Christ of Latter-day Saints (LDS Church), the Holy Sacrament of the Lord's Supper, most often simply referred to as the sacrament, is the ordinance in which participants eat bread and drink water in remembrance of the body and blood of Jesus Christ.
-Normally, the sacrament is provided every Sunday as part of the sacrament meeting in each LDS Church congregation.
+Normally, the sacrament is provided every Sunday as part of the sacrament meeting, the primary weekly worship service, in each LDS Church congregation.

-In the LDS Church, the word "ordinance" is used approximately as the word sacrament is used in many other denominations of Christianity.
-In the LDS Church, the sacrament is a specific ordinance.
 Latter-day Saint adherents regard partaking of the sacrament to be a commandment of Jesus Christ; participating in it demonstrates a willingness to remember the atonement of Jesus Christ.

-In each congregation of the LDS Church, the sacrament is offered on a weekly basis during sacrament meeting; the sacrament is not provided during general and stake conferences.
-As most males in the church age 16 years and older can perform the ordinance, church congregations may send men to the homes of sick or housebound members in order to provide them with the sacrament.
-Fathers of families occasionally perform the ordinance with their families during times of illness or travel, but this requires the approval of the local bishop or branch president and is not intended to replace the regular attendance of public sacrament meetings.
-In areas lacking an organized church presence or in times when meeting is impossible, a priesthood holder in the household generally administers the sacrament to his family and possibly to others nearby who do not have a priesthood holder in the home.

 Sacrament ceremony

 Administration of the sacrament to the congregation

 In LDS sacrament meetings, the sacrament is passed to members of the congregation after being blessed by a priest from the Aaronic priesthood or a member of the Melchizedek priesthood.
 The sacrament table is prepared before the meeting begins, usually by teachers, by placing whole slices of bread on trays and filling small individual water cups, which are also held in trays.
 Both bread and water trays are then covered with white cloth.
 After introductory prayers, administrative business, and announcements, the sacrament portion of the service begins.
 It is customary for the congregation to sing a hymn while the bread is uncovered and prepared.
 The congregation remains seated while the priesthood representatives stand and break bread into bite-sized pieces.
 The breaking of the bread represents the broken body of Christ.
 After breaking the bread and the conclusion of the hymn, the priesthood holder kneels and says a set prayer on the broken bread.
 The bread is passed to the congregation by priesthood holders, usually by deacons.
 The prayer on the bread is found in the Book of Mormon and Doctrine and Covenants: